getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 </application>
 ```

-or to completely remove the merging of the `ContentProvider`:
+Or, to completely remove the merging of the `ContentProvider`:

 ```xml
 <application>